docker-archive/dcus-hol-2017/docker-networking/README.md

 # Lab X: Docker Networking

+Hi, welcome to the Networking lab for DockerCon 2017!

 In this lab you will learn about key Docker Networking concepts.
 You will get your hands dirty by going through examples of a few basic networking concepts, learn about Bridge and Overlay networking, and finally learning about the Swarm Routing Mesh.

 > **Difficulty**: Beginner to Intermediate